Swiftal13/BeginnerMachineLearningNotes/NaturalLanguageProcessing.md

 **Ragged Tensor**
 ### Padding
 0 is for padding.
-It is used in order for the sentence lengths to be the same when processing, shorter sentences have 0s filled in so all sentences are the same size as the longest sentence<br>
+It is used in order for the **sentence lengths to be the same when processing**, shorter sentences have 0s filled in so all sentences are the same size as the longest sentence<br>
 **0 = padding**
 **1 = OOV**
 Why padding is used?